FOSSEE/pyvnt_node_editor/README.md

   - `socket.py`: Connection points on nodes for data flow
   - `undo_redo_manager.py`: Command pattern implementation for edit history
   - `commands.py`: Command objects for all editable operations
+  - `properties_panel.py`: The Properties Panel for editing node properties interactively
+## Properties Panel

+The **Properties Panel** (see `view/properties_panel.py`) is a dynamic sidebar that displays and allows editing of the properties for the currently selected node.
+It provides context-sensitive controls (such as text fields, spin boxes, checkboxes, and lists) that are tailored to the type of node selected.
+Changes made in the Properties Panel are synchronized with the node in real time, and vice versa.
+This enables quick, precise editing of node parameters, names, values, and other attributes without directly interacting with the node on the canvas.

+**Key features:**
+- Automatically updates to reflect the selected node's properties
+- Supports two-way synchronization between the panel and node widgets
+- Provides specialized controls for different node types (e.g., vectors, enums, lists)
+- Allows editing of advanced options like element order, case names, and output filenames
+- Ensures that all changes are immediately reflected in the node graph and output

+The Properties Panel is essential for efficient node configuration and is a core part of the application's workflow.

 - `config/`: Contains configuration-related functionality
   - `themes.py`: Theme definitions for UI customization